terraform-docs/terraform-docs/docs/how-to/recursive-submodules.md

 Since `v0.15.0`

-Considering the file strucutre below of main module and its submodules, it is possible to generate documentation for them main and all its submodules in one execution, with `--recursive` flag.
+Considering the file strucutre below of main module and its submodules, it is possible to generate documentation for the main and all its submodules in one execution, with `--recursive` flag.

 {{< alert type="warning" >}}